pedrojunqueira/da-100/README.md

 		- Credentials expired
 		- Database engine missing [documentation](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-access-database-errors)
 		- You can right click column in Power Query and remove the error... this is not proper as it will remove all rows with error and will lose data.
 It may be a solution if it is a row that is all with error

+- Splitting queries into parts
+	- If you want to split the query parts then in Query Setting right click in any step and select "Extract previous", then:
+		- A new query is created with the current step and the following and the previous steps will be referenced to the original query.

+- Languages that can be used in PBI. [source](https://community.powerbi.com/t5/Community-Blog/The-Languages-of-Power-BI/ba-p/69104#:~:text=Python%20can%20also%20be%20used,More%20%7C%20Other%20%7C%20Python%20Script.)
+	- Power BI integrates a number of different data languages including DAX, "M", SQL, MDX and R.
+	- Depending on what you want to do and where one of those languages can be use in PBI

 ## Model the Data (25-30%)